ekochmar/ekochmar.github.io/nlp-course.md

 In addition to searching for a set of documents that answer your information need, which is performed by Information Retrieval algorithms, you may be interested in getting a precise answer to a specific question.
 For example, if you Google for "artificial intelligence"", the search engine will come back with a long list of pages discussing various aspects of artificial intelligence, from the definition and an overview of the field, to specific techniques and applications.
 However, if you are interested in the definition only, you would ask "**What** is Artificial Intelligence?" and expect to get a specific answer giving such a definition.
-Similarly, if you are interested in specific facts about, e.g., Einstein, it is desirable that an NLP algorithm provides you not with a set of articles about Einstein, in which you have to search for the answers yourself, but with the precise answers to your questions: for instance, if you asked, "**Where** was Einstein born?" or "**When** was Einstein born?", it is desirable that such facts were extracted from the articles and provided to you as the answers.
 Information Extraction (IE) is the NLP task that addresses these challenges.

 As with IR, there is a reason for why we are talking about IE relatively early in the course on NLP: while working on an IE algorithm, you will also learn about fundamental NLP concepts and techniques, starting this week with _part-of-speech tagging_.